samsquire/platform-up/README.md

     - a list of hosts to run this ansible playbook against if not all of them
 ```

-Create an inventroy file at the same place as your platform-up.yml.
+Create an inventory file **at the same place as your platform-up.yml**.
 This file should contain all your hosts that you created in Vagrant above.
 Platform-up does not generate this file in case you have properties to override.

 To run Ansible against all your projects, then run: